Home » About

 Way Back When…

-I grew up on a 5 acre plot of land.
-It wasn’t called a homestead 50 years ago, it was just called home.
+I grew up on a 5-acre farm.
+Back then, it wasn’t called a homestead—it was just home.
 My parents raised everything we ate.

-Growing up, I thought this life was horrible and I couldn’t wait to get away, but now, I dream of going back to it.
+As a child, I thought life on the farm was miserable, and I couldn’t wait to leave.
+But now I’ve come back to it.

 In the Making

-At night I would lie in bed and I see myself gathering eggs, milking a cow, and working in a garden, but all it was only a dream.
+At night, I would lie in bed and see myself gathering eggs, milking a cow, and working in a garden, but it was only a dream.

-The idea was becoming much stronger and I was having a hard time containing it.
+The idea was becoming much stronger, and I was having a hard time containing it.
 I was reading everything I could get my hands on.
-Subscribed to Grit Magazine, and Mother Earth News.
-Went to the local library, subscribed to blogs online, and poured over the internet searching out homesteading information.
-I wasn’t telling any of this to my husband though.
-He was working out of town and home only 2-3 days a month.
+I subscribed to Grit Magazine and Mother Earth News.
+I went to the local library, subscribed to blogs online, and poured over the internet searching out homesteading information.
+I wasn’t telling any of this to my husband, though.
+He worked out of town and home only 2-3 days a month.

-I began buying and canning vegetables, by the bushel, at the local Amish market.
-Really having no idea what I was doing but I could ask my mom and I knew others that were experienced with canning as well.
+I began buying and canning vegetables by the bushel at the local Amish market.
+I really had no idea what I was doing, but I could ask my mom, and I knew others who were experienced with canning as well.

 I started asking lots questions and then I got my hands on The Ball Canning Book .
 It got even worse.
 Yes, the pantry shelves were full, but I had spent way too much money buying the bushels.
 I knew if I wanted to do this, I was going to have to grow my own.
 I was overwhelmed, so many ideas, and how in the world could I do this with no money?